slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'You only have to do a very few things right in your life so long as you don't do too many things wrong.' -- Warren Buffett* you're not perfect in everything. find your specialty.

-When everything is a priority nothing is a priority.
+> *'When everything is a priority nothing is a priority.
 Attempting to maximize competing variables is a recipe for disaster.
 Picking one variable, and relentlessly focusing on it, which is an effective strategy, diverges from the norm.
-It's hard to compete with businesses who have correctly identified the right variables to maximize or minimize. -- munger
+It's hard to compete with businesses who have correctly identified the right variables to maximize or minimize.' -- Charlie Munger*

 > *'Always look where you want to go, not where you don't want to go.'*